 When you set up your payroll within an accounting platform like FINSYNC, which syncs up all of your small business finances in one place, taxes are calculated automatically.
 This automated bookkeeping not only saves you a significant amount of time, it can also dramatically improve the accuracy of your payroll.

 So what are you waiting for?
-Implement a few changes and get back to what got you in business in the first place.
+Implement a few changes and get back to what got you in business in the first place by adopting these financial practices.